dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    reach each day.
 As well as daily targets you can also set targets for particular meals (e.g. a pre/post workout meal), or special days.

-Products
-   DEPRECATED: This feature is underused, redundant and is being phased out, with Prices to directly apply to Ingredients soon, and the ability to mark an Ingredient as a brand-specific version of another, more generic ingredient.

-   Specific versions of an ingredient like "Supermarket X's Own Brand Skim Milk". *Products* are available from *Suppliers* at specified *Prices*.

 Some example screenshots can be seen at https://github.com/dylanleigh/PriceAndNutritionTrackingSystem/tree/master/screenshots